 Michael Johnson, Chair and Senior Advisor

 Michael is the head coach of the Central High School RoboLancers and has been teaching physics and engineering in the School District of Philadelphia since 2009.
 He holds a bachelor’s in Mechanical Engineering from MIT and a master’s in Education from the University of Pennsylvania.
-Michael is a 2014 recipient of the Lindback Award for Distinguished Teaching and has six years of experience in nonprofit finance and leadership in Philadelphia.
+Michael is a 2014 recipient of the Lindback Award for Distinguished Teaching and has over a decade of experience in nonprofit finance and leadership in Philadelphia.

 Jennifer McCusker, Treasurer

 Jennifer is a Data Specialist in the School District of Philadelphia’s Child Accounting Department overseeing the disbursement of a multi-million dollar budget to support Philadelphia students residing in residential treatment facilities.
 Since beginning at the School District she has coordinated interdepartmental reporting teams improving the quality of data gathered and submitted to governmental reporting agencies on a local and federal level.
 Jennifer began her career with a focus on education before graduating from Temple University’s Fox School of Business with a Bachelor of Business Administration-Accounting Degree.

 Armond is a software engineer for Elsevier, a global health resource company, and CEO of Gamechee, a small game development studio based in Philadelphia.
 With these positions he pushes for alternative ways of learning, combining education with media to create microlearning opportunities that are more accessible to those for whom traditional education fails.
 He is a FIRST alumnus, serving as president and programming lead for the Central High School RoboLancers.
 He was a FIRST Dean’s List finalist.
 Armond holds a bachelors of science in computer science with a minor in data science from Temple University.